Uzbek alphabet: Modern Latin alphabet

 In 2018, the Uzbek government launched another reform effort for the Uzbek Latin alphabet.
 The new proposal called for replacing some digraphs with diacritical signs.
 In March 2021, the proposed changes were put up for public discussion and debate.
 They called for replacing Ch ch, Sh sh, Gʻ gʻ, Oʻ oʻ with Ç ç, Ş ş, Ḡ ḡ, Ō ō (and, in loans, Ts ts with C c).
 This would largely reverse the 1995 reform and bring the orthography closer to those of Turkish, Turkmen, Karakalpak, Kazakh (2018 version) and Azerbaijani.
 This was met with mixed reactions from the citizens.
 The proposal was put up again for discussion in May of the same year, this time with a deadline of 1 November 2021.

 In February 2021, the Uzbek government announced that Uzbekistan plans to fully transition the Uzbek language from the Cyrillic script to a Latin-based alphabet by 1 January 2023.
 Similar deadlines had been extended several times.

+Generally the younger generation prefers to use the Latin alphabet, while the older generation, who grew up in the Soviet era, prefers the Cyrillic alphabet.
+The Latin alphabet is mainly used in business and tourism, and the Cyrillic alphabet is mainly used in official government documents.

+According to a report in 2023, Uzbek publishing houses still mostly used the Cyrillic alphabet.

+In September 2023, linguists proposed another project for reform of the Latin alphabet.
+Thus, in the new alphabet it is proposed to modify four letters: Ў/ў, Ғ/ғ, Ч/ч, & Ш/ш respectively to Õ/õ, Ğ/ğ, C/c, Ş/ş.
+This is the third attempt to reform the Uzbek alphabet since 2018.

 Alphabetical order

-The current (1995) Uzbek Latin alphabet has 29 letters:
+The current (1995) Uzbek Latin alphabet has 30 letters including the letter C:

-The symbol ⟨ʼ⟩ does not constitute a separate letter.
+The symbol ⟨‘⟩ does not constitute a separate letter.

 Correspondence chart

 Below is a table of Uzbek Cyrillic and Latin alphabets with represented sounds.

+Note that in Arabic script, vowel-initial words begin with a silent ا (traditional alphabet; may be replaced with an etymological ع in loans) or with a silent ئ (Yangi Imlo alphabet).

 The Cyrillic letters Ё ё, Ю ю, Я я correspond to the sound combinations yo, yu, ya.